What is lupus?

 What is usually the first sign of lupus?

-Some adults may have a period of SLE symptoms known as flares, which may occur frequently, sometimes even years apart and resolve at other times—called remission.
-Other symptoms include:
+Some adults may have a period of SLE symptoms known as flares, which may occur frequently, sometimes even years apart and resolve at other times (called remission).
+Other symptoms include the following:

 - Sun sensitivity

 - Oral ulcers

 - Facial rash (butterfly rash)

 - Chest pain caused due to inflammation of the lining that surrounds the lung (pleuritis) and the heart (pericarditis)